-What is wanted is a convenient way to remove child faeces from the domestic environment to avoid the sight and smell of faeces, flies, and the associations of contamination and to prevent the possibility of contact with faeces.
+The formative research was conducted in villages that have previously engaged with CLTS programming.
+The research revealed existing CFM practices within villages, some safe, that could be further encouraged alongside CLTS.
+Understanding the existing CFM processes allows the identification of safe CFM processes that leverage the strengths of existing practices, rather than trying to develop completely new CFM practices.
+Parents want a convenient way to remove child faeces from the domestic environment to avoid the sight and smell of faeces, flies, and the associations of contamination and to prevent the possibility of contact with faeces.